shawn-nyk/tp/docs/DeveloperGuide.md

  1a.
 InternHunter detects an error in the input format. <br/>
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br/>
-  Use case resumes from step 1.
+  Use case resumes from step 1. <br/>
  1b.
 InternHunter detects that the user is already in that tab. <br/>
   1b1.
 InternHunter displays a message and informs the user that he is already in that tab. <br/>
+  Use case resumes from step 1. <br/>

 **Use case: UC24 - Clear all entries**

 Guarantees: All entries in InternHunter will be cleared.